rantav/go-archetype/README.md

 ### The archetype creator

 As the archetype creator you create a template (aka blueprint) project.
 This project is fully functional, valid code written in your native language, be it Golang, JavaScript, Java, Python etc. (go-archetype is written in golang but can be used to generate tempaltes in any language)
-Then you define a set of transformaitons.
+Then you define a set of transformations.
 E.g. ask the user for the project name and replace here, here and here.

 What you don't need to do is: Create a bluprint in a meta-language.
 Other templating tools, such as the python cookiecutter require you to write your blueprint (template) project in a meta-language, e.g. cookiecutter's language.
 With go-archetype you don't have to do that; your write your tempalte in your native language and then define a simple set of transformations for generating templates.